 Can I work while I participate in the Lede Program?
 What is the schedule like?

 You should consider the Lede Program a full-time program – courses are from 10am-1pm Monday through Thursday, with (highly recommended) lab hours following at 2pm-5pm.
+In the second half of the summer there is an additional course on Friday mornings.

 What are the dates for the Lede Program?